-1. Ever Thought About What the Gender Roles of Men and Women in Japan Are?
+1. Have You Ever Wondered What the Gender Roles in Japan Are?

-As it is in most other countries, Japan also has roles for men and women.
-These set roles are however changing in recent years; they are not all the same as in the 1950s.
+Like in most countries, there are gender roles in Japan for men and women.
+These set roles are changing, however, in recent years; they are not all the same as in the 1950s.
 What are these roles and why are they changing recently?

 Do people assume these roles without any relations to gender?